 The ongoing shift to telecommuting is made possible in large part by wireless technologies such as 5G (fifth-generation wireless).

 As an article from the CCIM Institute explains, 5G allows cellular networks to accommodate more users at significantly higher data speeds, opening the door to new applications such as virtual reality, super-fast data transmission, and higher-spectrum coverage inside and outside of buildings that will benefit commercial real estate practitioners, landlords, and tenants.

-Technology platforms are allowing a property to be shown remotely, with proposals and contracts handled entirely online.
-Tenants – especially millennials and Gen Z – grew up using mobile devices, and the availability of cutting-edge technologies will likely influence where people live and work in the future.
+Technology platforms enable the remote showcasing of a property and facilitate the handling of proposals and contracts entirely online.
+Tenants – especially millennials and Gen Z renters – grew up using mobile devices, and the availability of cutting-edge technologies will likely influence where people live and work in the future.

 Known as the father of AI, John McCarthy coined the term “artificial intelligence” back in the mid-1950s.
 He founded an AI laboratory while at Stanford University, worked on early versions of a self-driving car, and created the standard programming language used in robotics and in countless internet-based services.

 Recently, a large survey of machine learning researchers predicted that in the next ten years, AI will outperform humans in many activities, such as translating languages or working as a surgeon.
 While we may not be at the point just yet, AI is having a positive impact on the commercial real estate industry today.